Table of Contents

 Is Maternity Leave in the Philippines cumulative?

-No, Maternity Leave in the Philippines are not cumulative – in other words, the benefit is lost if you do not use it.
+No, Maternity Leave in the Philippines is not cumulative – in other words, the benefit is lost if you do not use it.

 Can I avail of SSS sickness benefit and SSS Maternity Leave at the same time?